greiginsydney/Intervalometerator/docs/setup-the-Pi.md

 gunicorn --bind 0.0.0.0:5000 wsgi:app
 ```
 (Ctrl-C to escape this).
-> If this fails with `ImportError: No module named wsgi`, make sure you ran the command from the /www/ directory, and that it contains the wsgi.py file copied in from step 76.
+> If this fails with `ImportError: No module named wsgi`, make sure you ran the command from the /www/ directory, and that it contains the wsgi.py file copied in from Step 61.

 66. Now we create a "service" that will run the website/script.
 Assuming the file 'intvlm8r.service' (provided as part of the repo) is in the home directory, move it to /etc/systemd/system/ with this:
 `sudo mv ~/intvlm8r.service /etc/systemd/system/intvlm8r.service`